-Address: Safe Schools & Communities Team, Verwood Police Station, Station Road, Verwood, Dorset, BH31 7PU
+Address: Safe Schools & Communities Team, Bournemouth Police Station, Madeira Road, Bournemouth, Dorset, BH9 3NS

 Dr Marian Liebmann has worked at a day centre for ex-offenders, with Victim Support and in the Probation Service.
 She was director of Mediation UK for four years and projects adviser for three years, working on restorative justice issues.
 Since 1998 she has worked freelance as a consultant and trainer, with youth offending teams, mediation services and prisons in the UK.
 Marian has also undertaken work in several African and East European countries, including training 180 victim-offender mediators in Serbia and Montenegro.